-Blackhawk Technical College is dedicated to providing technical and adult education to the residents of Rock and Green Counties.
-In support of its mission, the College seeks to provide the opportunities and protections, which best serve the educational process.
-Students are entitled to the basic rights and protections as an individual enjoyed by all members of society.
+The College’s mission and promise to every student is to provide an opportunity to build a future through flexible education in a supportive environment.
+In support of its mission, the College seeks to provide the opportunities and protections which best serve the educational process.
+Students are entitled to the basic rights and protections as an individual member of society.
 At the same time, they are also subject to obligations as a member of the College community.
-Blackhawk has adopted a Student Code of Conduct that sets forth the standards of conduct expected of students who choose to enroll at Blackhawk.
-It is intended to protect the welfare and safety of everyone and also assure that a valid learning environment exists.
-The Blackhawk Student Code of Conduct is intended for the benefit and protection of everyone involved in education and other activities at the College.
+The College has adopted a Student Code of Conduct that sets forth the standards of conduct expected of students who choose to enroll at the College.
+Students in violation of The Code of Conduct may face disciplinary action.
+The Student Code of Conduct is intended for the benefit, protection, safety, and wellbeing of everyone involved in the learning environment and activities at the College.

 Students are expected to know and willingly follow the code in their everyday activities, including College sponsored activities held off campus.
 The student conduct regulations are intended to give students general notice of prohibited conduct.
 However, they are not meant to define misconduct in every circumstance.
 The Student Code of Conduct is updated annually and made available on the College website.

 A violation of the Student Code of Conduct may also constitute a violation of city, state, or federal law and will be forwarded to local law enforcement.